Toyota says parts plant preparing to resume output after Hokkaido quake

-TOKYO (Reuters) - Toyota Motor Corp (7203.T) said on Monday its transmission factory in northern Japan was preparing to resume production some time during the night shift starting at 8:30 p.m.
+TOKYO (Reuters) - Toyota Motor Corp said on Monday its transmission factory in northern Japan was preparing to resume production some time during the night shift starting at 8:30 p.m.
 (1130 GMT), after a powerful quake halted work last week.

 The shutdown of the transmissions factory in Tomakomai on the island of Hokkaido halted production at 16 of Toyota’s 18 domestic assembly plants on Monday.
 Toyota said it would decide in the next few hours on production plans for Tuesday.